 Non-trivial configurations of Twisted Web are achieved with Python configuration files.
 This is a Python snippet which builds up a variable called application.
-Usually, the twisted.application.strports.service function will be used to build a service instance that will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a twisted.web.server.Site.
+Usually, a twisted.application.internet.TCPServer instance will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a twisted.web.server.Site.
 The resulting file can then be run with twistd -y.
 Alternatively a reactor object can be used directly to make a runnable script.